OpenInternet/System_Administrator_Guide_Text/en/best_practices/ensuring_user_data_protection_and_privacy/index.md

 #### 6.3 Anonymity During Surfing ####

 An end-user’s unique scenario, with its associated threats and adversaries, may warrant use of anonymous web browsing.
-This would entail setting up the “Tor” browser (https://www.torproject.org) on their device and educating them on use, browser performance and the potential risks of Tor installed on their device based on laws & regulations specific to their scenario.
+This would entail setting up the “Tor” browser (https://www.torproject.org) on their device and educating them on use, browser performance and the potential risks of Tor installed on their device based on laws and regulations specific to their scenario.
 Refer to [Security-in-a-Box's guide on digital shadows](https://securityinabox.org/en/guide/anonymity-and-circumvention) and [anonymous browsing](https://securityinabox.org/en/guide/torbrowser/windows) for step-by-step instructions.

 #### 6.4 Preventions Against the Internet of Things (IoT) ####

 With shoes recording our steps during a workout and watches monitoring our heart rate, smart devices have tightly integrated into our daily lives.
-And by design, they have access to our personal information such as location, contacts, photos & in some cases, even emails.
+And by design, they have access to our personal information such as location, contacts, photos and in some cases, even emails.
 Its hard to truly evaluate the private data that these device providers and apps are collecting.
 As the consumer market continues to get flooded with even more smart devices, its imperative to discuss this new expanded “information ecosystem” with your end-user and discuss measures they need to put in place to ensure their data privacy.

 For Mobile security, refer to Security-in-a-Box’s guides on phone security: